skulldice003/javascrip_ex3/README.md

-# UdaciRace description

-This is a personal project for the 3rd section of the Intermediate JavaScript Nanodegree Program.
-This is about Asynchronous Programming with JavaScript and is about but not limited to: concepts, usage, Promises and async/await.

-# Installation

-After cloning the project you will wznt to `npm install` or `yarn install` .
+# Welcome to the One and only UdaciRacer Simulation Game

-# Project Introduction
+## Project Introduction
-## Instructions to play

 Here is a partially built-out game that races cars—your job is to complete it!
 Throughout the game logic, you will find _"TODO"_ comments that must be completed in order for the game to work.
 You are going to use the asynchronous skills you gained in the course to fill in the blanks in this game.

-The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
-As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
+The game mechanics are this: the player selects a racer and track from dropdown menus and starts the game.
+Once the race begins, you accelerate a racer by clicking an acceleration button.
+The other racers are pre-programmed to accelerate and so the racers progress along the track and a leaderboard live-updates as players change position.
 The final view is a results page displaying the players' rankings.

 The game has three main views: